openaicellular/oaic/docs/source/oran_installation.rst

     maintain a mapping between allocated subnets and real host IP addresses.
     For example, this is very useful when the RAN is trying to communicate with the RIC since they are both different/separate nodes.
-  * `Etcd server`: Consistent and highly available key value store used as Kubernetes' backing store for all cluster data.
+  * `Etcd server`: Consistent and highly available key value store (similar to a dictionary or a map) used as Kubernetes' backing store for all cluster data.
     Example : Used by Flannel to register its container’s IP. etcd server stores a key-value mapping of each container with its IP.